rutgervanweehaeghe/chess-bot/README.md

 Make sure you havea recent version of Node.js installed.

-Make sure you have stockfish engine installed, rename it to 'stockfish.exe' and put it in '/stockfish' in your project folder.
+Make sure you have stockfish engine installed, rename it to 'stockfish.exe' and put in a new folder named '/stockfish' in your project folder.
 (download from official website)

 then: